US · AI law tracker

 HR 6879 — US

 HR 6879 is an AI governance legislation from US, currently introduced.
-New federal legislation proposes export controls on advanced AI chips to 'countries of concern' [1].
+A bill proposing export controls on advanced AI chips was introduced in the House [1].
 AIGI tracks 3 primary-source updates on this bill; the most recent was published on 2026-05-12.

 Status & timeline